poempelfox/foxstaub2018/README.md

 * (5m) Micro USB power cable for getting the power from the battery to the sensor
 * solar charge controller with USB output (I used a "LS0512EU 5A" off Amazon)
 * a solar panel big enough to charge the battery even when it's not sunny (I
-  used a "Suaoki Solar Autobatterie Panel Ladegeraet 18W 18V" off Amazon)
+  used a "Suaoki Solar Autobatterie Panel Ladegeraet 18W 18V" off Amazon.
+This
+  is a thin, bendable module that I mounted onto a wooden board for stability.)
 * (5m) cable for connecting the solar panel to the charge controller
 * fuse to prevent short circuits from making things go up in smoke